irwanyuliusmawan/sasviya4-automation/README.md

    dotnet --version
    ```
     <br />

+3. Setting up kube config file on Test Machine / Server
+   - Copy config file to access Kubernetes cluster.
+     - For Windows config file need to be copied in path C:\Users\<<UserName>>\.kube
+     - For Linux config file need to be copied in path \home\<<UserName>>\.kube

-3. Accessibilty
+4. Accessibilty
    - SAS Viya 4 deployment and Application URL must be accessible from the machine / server were test is to be performed.
    - SAS Viya 4 should be deployed with all the latest features.
    - Attached test cases are validated with SAS viya 4 Version 2021.2.3 Stable.
    <br />

-4. Others
+5. Others
    - Test case are writtent in C# so basic understanding of C# language is required.
    - HTML DOM Understanding is required to write selenium automation.

 ## Executing the Test Case on Windows 10 Environment <br />
+1. Logon or RDP to Windows VM were you had done installation.
-1. Download the code from the gitlab from main branch - https://gitlab.sas.com/sinbrv/sasviya4-automation
+2. Download the code from the gitlab from main branch - https://gitlab.sas.com/sinbrv/sasviya4-automation
    Note - GitLab can be cloned used either with ssh or https.
 Please check below screenshot for example
    ![sasviya4-automation](../../assets/Selenium2.png)

-2. Create the folder Test on C drive and add below 2 input test files.
+3. Create the folder Test on C drive and add below 2 input test files.
 You can get input files from assets folders.
    ![sasviya4-automation](../../assets/Selenium1.png)

-3. Open the SASViya4Test solution and Restore the Package.
+4. Open the SASViya4Test solution and Restore the Package.
 Once solution is ready you can Run Build.
    - Open the Solution
      ![sasviya4-automation](../../assets/Selenium3.png)